BFF Editing

 I'll begin as soon as you've paid and sent your manuscript in the standard format in Word (see formatting a Word Doc for how to do this) or as a PDF, depending on what service you've hired me to do.

-How many rounds we do--sending the manuscript back and forth between us--depends on the service, the book, and the timeline.
+--sending the manuscript back and forth between us--depends on the service, the book, and the timeline.

 I'd love to chat with you about your writing journey.